preface

 early spring 2025

 For many that belong to diasporic, displaced and/or marginalised communities, there is an undeniable desire to ‘return,’ characterized by the distance (real or imagined) we feel from homelands, stories and relationships that help us explain where we are and what comes next.
 It emerges as a need to keep our ancestors (however you may come to define this position) and their dreams, lands and infrastructures alive and well-tended to.
-To deal with “unfinished business” as Mamadou Diallo phrases it.
+To (continue to) deal with “unfinished business” as Mamadou Diallo phrases it.

 And it is exactly this need to address unfinished business that embodies this itching that brought me to Platform’s Archive as Catalyst grant programme in Spring of 2025.

-Below I outline very loosely and semi-chronologically the overlapping processes and trajectories that the project took, from the material experiments to prototype the workshop, to my reflective time with family in Libnan to the workshop itself.
+Below I outline very loosely and semi-chronologically the overlapping processes and trajectories that the project took, from the material experiments to prototype the letter-writing, to my reflective time with family in Libnan to the workshop itself.

 act one